rahilrahimi/readme-generator/examreadme/README_final.md

 - [License](#license)

-  re
+  this is optional
   ## installation
-  ere
+  open terminal and run this command (node index.js)
   ## Usage
-  re
+  this is example how its work
   ## Credits
-  er
+  none
   ## License
   (https://opensource.org/licenses/BSD-2-Clause)
   generator license
   ## Contributing
-  re
+  none
   ## Tests
-  er
+  this is a test
   ## questions
   Contact me:

-  Visit my Github at er
+  Visit my Github at rahilrahimi

   If You have Questions?
-Email me at er
+Email me at example@gmail.com